Skip to contents

 Working with layers

-On this example we would demonstrate some of the main capabilities of the package by recreating a cadastral map of the surroundings of the Santiago Bernabéu Stadium.
-We would make use of the WMS and WFS services to get different layers in order to show some of the capabilities of the package:
+In this example, we will demonstrate some of the main capabilities of the package by recreating a cadastral map of the surroundings of the Santiago Bernabéu Stadium.
+We will make use of the WMS and WFS services to get different layers in order to show some of the capabilities of the package:

 # Extract building by bounding box